thisissoon/Flask-Via/docs/route_discovery.rst

 Route Discovery
 ===============

-Your routes need to live somewhere and they can live anywhere you want them to but they need to be importable by python so ``Flask-Via`` can load them in at application start up.
+Routes can live anywhere you want them too, as long as they are importable.

 You can tell ``Flask-Via`` where to find routes in a couple of ways: